It’s an hour before that long-awaited camping trip, and you look out the window to see rain!

-- Bathtub Sewn in Groundsheet.
+- Bathtub Sewn-in Groundsheet.
 This attaches to the tent.
 While not necessary it does save time when putting up your tent.
 This must be a “bathtub” groundsheet.
 The sides of the groundsheet will turn up at the sides reducing water from entering.
-Try to have a lot of HH here, possibly 10000 HH made with stronger material than the main tent.
+Try to have a lot of HH here, possibly 10000 HH made with a stronger material than the main tent.

 - Waterproof Treatment.
 Check to see if the manufacturer applied it by simply reading the label on the tent.